 With a degree in interdisciplinary studies, you can maximize any prior college credit, military training, experience, or on-the-job training you may have and turn it into credit towards your degree.
 This can help you earn your degree faster and in a more affordable manner.
 Some schools call this a “general studies” degree, but to better represent the variety of courses integrated into this program, we named our degree “interdisciplinary studies.”

 Throughout this degree program, we will help you refine your goals and shape your degree to best suit your professional needs.
 The internships and professional development courses you take will help prepare you for success in the job market.
 Additionally, our professors will provide you with training and instruction from the years of experience they possess in their field.

 You can be confident that your courses will be taught from a Christian worldview, as we place a specific focus on giving you the spiritual support you need.
 From time spent with the spiritual leaders on your hall, to attendance at Convocation (similar to chapel), there are many opportunities to receive spiritual guidance and grow in your relationship with God.
 Make friendships that will last a lifetime as you meet students from all 50 states and more than 70 different countries.
-Enjoy activities together with over 200 student-led clubs and recreation centers like Snowflex, the LaHaye Ice Center, and Camp Hydaway.
+Enjoy activities together with over 200 student-led clubs and recreation centers like Snowflex, the LaHaye Ice Center, and Hydaway Outdoor Center.

 What Will You Learn in Our Bachelor of Science in Interdisciplinary Studies?

 Our interdisciplinary studies degree is specifically designed to increase your job marketability by expanding your foundational knowledge in a variety of areas.
 No matter what areas of study you choose to pursue, you will receive training in some basic disciplines like career planning, professional development, communication skills, writing, and public speaking.
 What you learn in this degree varies based on what your goals and passions are.